shurkanTwo/automatic-image-culling/README.md

 # Automatic Image Culling

-Small toolchain to scan Sony `.ARW` photos, generate previews automatically, and score/flag keepers with an HTML report.
+Small toolchain to scan input directory for Sony `.ARW` photos, generate previews automatically, and score/flag keepers with an HTML report.

 ## What it does

-- Discovers `.ARW` files under your `input_dir`, excluding output folders.
+- Scans the input directory for `.ARW` files, excluding output folders.
 - Builds lightweight previews (configurable size/format) for fast analysis.
 - Computes quality metrics (sharpness, motion, noise, brightness, composition).
 - Groups likely duplicates using perceptual hashes and time windows.